ansible-collections/vmware.vmware_rest/docs/vmware.vmware_rest.vcenter_vm_hardware_adapter_sata_module.rst

 Synopsis
 --------
-- Manage the SATA adapter of a VM
+- Adds a virtual SATA adapter to the virtual machine.